 Their response?
 They just told me that it was natural.
 I was depressed.
 "You just lost your mother, your son moved to the west coast, you've had to move from the beautiful home you spent 32 years restoring (another story, entirely) , and you had to shut down your highly successful business in order to pack things up.”
 Well, I had an inkling our son would move soon, but my mother’s death was quite sudden, and I had no idea that, after she passed, we would suddenly have to move.
 Just never occurred to us to plan for that.

-But, wait… could depression have this much power over my ability to think?
-I’m a writer and a producer, and there were now times I actually could not READ a sentence, let alone write one.
-And there were times I couldn’t speak clearly, either.
-Could depression alone do all of that?
+Yes.
+All worthy of severe depression.
+But could depression have this much power over my ability to simply think?
+I’m a writer and a producer, but I suddenly had days I could not READ a sentence, let alone write one.
+And at other times I couldn’t speak clearly.

 “Have you been there all night?!”

-“What are you doing?”
+“What are you doing?!?”

 I had been re-editing the same two sentences all night long.

-My brain – that thing other people called clever, well-organized, and highly creative – simply didn’t work anymore.
-People couldn't trust it, and neither could I. How do you explain anything to anyone when the correct words just won’t come to you anymore?
+My brain – that thing other people once called clever, well-organized, and highly creative – simply wasn't working anymore.
+I couldn't trust it, and neither could anyone else.

-Is this what I would become?
+And is this what I would become?